 - this branch serves the deep muscles and skin of the posterior surface of the trunk.

-Internal Anatomy of Spinal Cord: ANTERIOR(ventral) GRAY HORNS → - contain cell bodies and axons of interneurons as well as axons of incoming sensory neurons.
+Internal Anatomy of Spinal Cord: POSTERIOR(dorsal) GRAY HORNS → - contain cell bodies and axons of interneurons as well as axons of incoming sensory neurons.

 Brachial Plexus: MEDIAN NERVE → - this nerve supplies most of the muscles of the anterior forearm.